-We observed that there is a huge population of Developers and IT Professionals who wish to go on Azure or pursue a career in Cloud (Azure to be very specific).
-We also observed that while giving interviews many people just give high level details when they interviewed on Azure since either there is lack of awareness or they somehow not able to get deep dive into the subject/concepts of Azure.
-That creates a big impact not only on their planned career in Azure but also they missed out opportunities despite having good development/technical background.
+We observed that there is a huge population of developers and IT professionals who wish to go on Azure or pursue a career in the cloud (Azure, to be very specific).
+We also observed that while giving interviews, many people just give high-level details when they interview on Azure since either there is a lack of awareness or they somehow are not able to get a deep dive into the subject or concepts of Azure.
+That creates a big impact not only on their planned career in Azure but also on the opportunities they missed out on despite having a good development or technical background.

-Hence we thought we should address this gap and to enable both experience and inexperience developers to clear their Azure cloud interview questions effectively and efficiently.
-This is not a guide for Microsoft Certification on Azure but it is more of a resource guide to clear your interview.
+Hence, we thought we should address this gap and enable both experienced and inexperienced developers to clear their Azure cloud interview questions effectively and efficiently.
+This is not a guide for Microsoft Certification on Azure; it is more of a resource guide to clearing your interview.

 Interviewers are looking for people who really stand out, and here’s your chance to be different from the rest.
-This definitive guide to questions and answers encourages every job-hunter to think on your feet and express your individuality whilst supplying ideal responses to interview questions so that you’re seen as the ideal candidate for the job.
+This definitive guide to questions and answers encourages every job-hunter to think on their feet and express their individuality while supplying ideal responses to interview questions so that you are seen as the ideal candidate for the job.

 Structure of the guide

-The book has been structured into various topics.
-For each topic a set of important and frequently asked questions are drafted along with short answers which specifically an interviewer will look for.
-This short answer is the key for you in interview.
-To make you understand the question and answer background along with all the details, after answers to the question, you have “Deep dive” section that explains the concept and background behind the short answer with detailed information.
-This will help you to understand the concept, provide you more information, so depending on the situation in interview you can explain the diagrams, concepts with more confidence.
+The post has been structured into various topics.
+For each topic, a set of important and frequently asked questions is drafted along with short answers that an interviewer will specifically look for.
+This short answer is the key for you in the interview.
+To make you understand the question and answer background along with all the details, after the answers to the question, you have a “Deep Dive” section that explains the concept and background behind the short answer with detailed information.
+This will help you understand the concept and provide you with more information, so depending on the situation in the interview, you can explain the diagrams and concepts with more confidence.

-This section highlights introductory questions and answers for general cloud concepts with MS Azure as a focus.
+This section highlights introductory questions and answers for general cloud concepts with Microsoft Azure as a focus.

 What is cloud computing?

-Cloud computing is basically a great level of abstraction over the infrastructure that can help you to focus more on your business logic without having to worry about hosting or infrastructure needs.
-This is the general term used for delivering the hosted services over the internet.
-In cloud computing the computing resources are providing “as a service”.
-Just like Electricity, you pay to electricity provider and get the electricity at your home and for this you don’t need to create any infrastructure.
-Cloud computing provides you computing resources as a service where you don’t have to focus on infrastructure requirements.
+Cloud computing is basically a great level of abstraction over the infrastructure that can help you focus more on your business logic without having to worry about hosting or infrastructure needs.
+This is the general term used for delivering hosted services over the internet.
+In cloud computing, the computing resources are provided “as a service”.
+Just like electricity, you pay the electricity provider and get the electricity at your home, and for this, you don’t need to create any infrastructure.
+Cloud computing provides you with computing resources as a service, so you don’t have to focus on infrastructure requirements.

-To understand why and what is cloud computing refer to below description.
+To understand why and what cloud computing is, refer to the description below.

 Let’s say I wish to develop a banking application using asp.net MVC.
-When we think about developing a new enterprise level web application, the first thought comes to mind is how am I going to host it?
-This leads to list of below requirements.
+When we think about developing a new enterprise level web application, the first thought that comes to mind is, how am I going to host it?
+This leads to the list of requirements below.

 - Developer tools like Visual Studio and SSMS.

 This is the bare minimum list for one application and this is the problem.
-Our main aim was to develop banking application but we did not think about
+Our main aim was to develop banking applications but we did not think about

-- Who will be users of my application
+- Who will be the users of my application?

-- Whether to allow 3rd party payment or no
+- Whether to allow third-party payment or not.

-We did not think about application business logic but got dragged in infrastructure requirements and this is the problem.
-Being an application development company we should be focusing on application specific things.
-Companies like Microsoft, Google, Amazon etc. came with the concept that, if you are an application development (or service provider) company you just need to focus on your application and data but all your infrastructure needs we will take care.
-Application Development Company don’t have to worry about hardware, licenses, OS management, backup etc. and just to need to pay what they use.
-This is nothing but the cloud computing and why cloud came into existence.
+We did not think about application business logic but got dragged into infrastructure requirements, and this is the problem.
+Being an application development company, we should be focusing on application-specific things.
+Companies like Microsoft, Google, Amazon, etc. came up with the concept that, if you are an application development (or service provider) company, you just need to focus on your application and data but all your infrastructure needs will be taken care of.
+Application Development Companies don’t have to worry about hardware, licenses, OS management, backup, etc. and just need to pay for what they use.
+This is everything about cloud computing and why it came into existence.

 - High Availability